Posted by BBN Germany on 16th Feb 2021

 Matthias Specht, CEO of BBN Germany, outlines four critical themes around B2B marketing that B2B marketers should have on theirREAD MORE

-Posted by BBN Singapore on 22nd Apr 2020
+Posted by Annette Fernandes on 22nd Apr 2020

 I don’t need to reiterate the gravitas of the current situation to any of you.
 And like you, I am tired of hearing words like ‘unprecedented.’
 This is our new reality (for the time being).
 And we have to adopt.
 But at the same time, we need to figure out how to respond now, and how we need to prepare ourselves for what comes next.
 So, let’s start with the immediate question.
 Your event got cancelled.
 Now what?